kreativekorp/hexcellent/README.md

 * `?` - Shift selected bits to the right with zero extension (`LSR`)
 * `+` - Increment selected value
 * `-` - Decrement selected value
+* `K` - Set mark at start of selection
+* `J` - Jump to (mark + selected value)
 * `H` - Switch between hex and decimal addresses
 * `L` - Switch between big and little endian

+## Find and Replace

+Why use regular text fields for find and replace like other hex editors when what you're finding and replacing is binary data, not text?
+Instead of regular text fields in its Find & Replace dialog, Hexcellent uses... more hex editors!

 ![](wiki/findreplace.png)